 Kedarnath needs the following

 1. Artists and Architects to get involved with restoration work

-2. Each rock can be utilised beautifully
+2. Each rock can be utilized beautifully

 3. Open rock art cafes

 8. Restore old buildings with planning and traditional architecture

 11. Ban on plastics and prayer offerings such as plastic flowers